Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Higbee has caught a touchdown pass versus the 49ers three times, and had multiple TDs in one of those games.
+- Higbee, in 12 matchups, had a touchdown catch three times.
+And he had multiple TDs in one of those three games.

 - This week Higbee will face the NFL's seventh-ranked pass defense (227.9 yards allowed per game).